wix-playground/stylable-components/specs/slider/Spec.md

 **Slider consists of:** "bar", "handle" and "progress".
 The "handle" is dragged across the "bar" in order to give the slider a desired value while "progress" marks range from min value to current value.

-Also, you can display tooltip (e.g. to display value) by adding child dom element with relevant data-slot (data-slot="tooltip")
+Also, you can display tooltip (e.g. to display current value) by adding child DOM element with relevant data-slot (data-slot="tooltip")

 ## Visual States